 Let’s say you receive an email on 1st of March stating that your smallcase has a rebalance update.
 To checkout the same, you login to the platform and before rebalancing the smallcase you check the details section.
 This is how your details section would look before rebalancing:

 You notice that you are making a total profit of Rs 2731.25 – 5.19% of the money put in by you in the smallcase.
-You check out the rebalance update and it says that SJVN has been removed and Hero Motocorp has been added.
+You check out the rebalance update and say, it says that SJVN has been removed and Hero Motocorp has been added.
 To apply the changes you go the Manage section and click on Apply Update.
-To understand more about rebalancing and how to apply the same, please check this link.

 When you rebalance a smallcase, two things happen: